nathankleyn/ruby_events/README.markdown

+# RubyEvents

-Use ruby_events to add event listening and firing capabilities to all Ruby objects.
+Use RubyEvents to add event listening and firing capabilities to all Ruby objects.
 It's simple, fast and remains Ruby-ish in style and usage.

+A really simple event implementation that hooks into the Object class by default, or can be used to extend modules and classes.
+Now all your objects can join in the fun of firing events!
+RubyEvents even offers you callbacks on already defined methods, without having to do the hard work yourself - yes this means you can have callbacks on standard library methods without having to monkey patch!

 ## Installation